ponty/pyavrutils/README.rst

-pyavrutils can build AVR_ and arduino_ code from python_
+pyavrutils is a Python library that can build AVR_ and arduino_ code at runtime.

 Links:
  * home: https://github.com/ponty/pyavrutils